monteslu/loukai/README.md

 ### Loading Songs

-1. **Set Songs Folder**: Settings tab → Browse for your karaoke library
+1. **Set Songs Folder**: Settings tab → Browse for your karaoke library (M4A files recommended)
 2. **Scan Library**: Click "Scan Library" to index all songs
 3. **Search & Play**: Use the Library tab to find and play songs

+**Tip:** For best results, use `.stem.m4a` files created with [kai-converter](https://github.com/monteslu/kai-converter).
+M4A files load faster and take less disk space than ZIP-based formats.

 ### Playing Karaoke